tmaurice54/tns_embedded_training/Docs/use_ozone.md

-# Flash and debug the board
+# Flash and debug the board with Ozone

 During this training you will need to flash programms on the board and (maybe) debug your code.
 To achieve that we will use the software Ozone and a j-link.